theobald-software/helpcenter.theobald-software.github.io/includes/components/tables/where-clause-syntax.md

 For more details on the OpenSQL syntax, see [SAP Documentation: Select WHERE](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/en-US/abapwhere.htm?file=abapwhere.htm)

+!!! note
+	When fields with the same name exist in different tables, the field names must be formatted as [table name]~[field name], e.g., MARC~MATNR.
+	This can be the case when extracting multiple tables.

 !!! tip
 	To increase extracting performance, make sure to place the indexed fields as the first selection filter operation in the WHERE clause.

 {% if page.meta.parent != "table-cdc" %}
 {% if page.meta.product == "xtract-universal" or page.meta.product == "board-connector" %}